Woolsocks partners with BudgetBakers to use the European Payment Services Directive version 2 (PSD2) directive.

-Believing that banks currently have too much power because they have exclusive rights in terms of payment transfers, the European Union came up with the PSD2 directive.
+The European Union came up with the PSD2 directive because they believe that banks currently have too much power as they have exclusive rights in terms of payment transfers.
 The goal is to reduce bank dominance; Europe aims to partly shift the control of banking data from the bank to the customer.

-This directive, in fact, says that European banking institutions are obliged, when a customer asks, to share that customer’s account information with other companies that have received special authorization from the financial supervisory authority.
+In fact, this directive says that when a customer asks, European banking institutions are obliged to share that customer’s account information with other companies that have received special authorisation from the financial supervisory authority.

 This recognition followed a licence application in which BudgetBakers was able to demonstrate that it had fit and proper directors and appropriate organisation.
-This means that BudgetBakers must ensure it has appropriate measures in place for such things as internal control, compliance, (internal and external) audit, a European anti-money laundering policy, risk management policy, conflicts of interest policy, business continuity plan and IT infrastructure.
+This means that BudgetBakers must ensure it has appropriate measures in place for such things as internal control, compliance, (internal and external) audit, a European anti-money laundering policy, risk management policy, and conflicts of interest policy.